 Maps: While I'm ancient enough to love paper maps, I use a Garmin Edge® 800 - a bike computer with GPS.
 And it ain't always easy going

-In 2012 I used paper maps way more than the GPS, especially Verlag Esterbauer route books and while both book and GPS were pretty good ( both were sometimes a tad vague) and this, combined with the sometimes crap signage meant that I spent a bit of time getting lost every now and again so I fully expect to get lost again this time too
+I used paper maps way more than the GPS, especially Verlag Esterbauer route books and while both book and GPS were pretty good ( both were sometimes a tad vague) and this, combined with the sometimes crap signage meant that I spent a bit of time getting lost every now and again

-Visa: Under the Schengen rules I don't need a visa, but something that may (or may not) be problematic is the 90 in 180 days time limit under Schengen, if I'm having a good time and if the money is holding out then it's possible that I might want to stay longer than 90 days.
-It seems that there are two basic ways of doing this, a 'temporary residence permit' in one of the Schengen states (do-able in Germany for example) or a much simpler, if not entirely upright, way that's open to Australians and allows us to spend an additional 90 days in the Netherlands (or Denmark) at the end of a tour which in theory at least allows 180 days in 180 days, well, as long as the immigration officer at the airport isn't too inquisitive about exactly what you've been doing the past 90 days...
+Visa: Under the Schengen rules I don't need a visa, but something that can be problematic is the 90 in 180 days time limit under Schengen rules.
+As the ride took longer than 90 days I had two basic ways of extending my stay in Europe, a 'temporary residence permit' in one of the Schengen states (do-able in Germany for example) or a much simpler, if not entirely upright, way that's open to Australians and allows us to spend an additional 90 days in the Netherlands (or Denmark) at the end of a tour which in theory at least allows 180 days in 180 days, well, as long as the immigration officer at the airport isn't too inquisitive about exactly what you've been doing the past 90 days.

-I'm thinking about this, I might just save all the inevitable hassle with airlines by buying a new b/trike when I arrive
+I saved all the inevitable hassle with airlines by buying a new bike when I arrived!

 Once you're there:

-Food: Lots of mouth-watering expectations!
-In 2012 I ate like a couchon but even so I 'lost' 5 kilos of weight over ten weeks
+Food: Lots of mouth-watering delights!
+I ate like a couchon but even so I 'lost' 5 kilos of weight over ten weeks

-Money: This will be a 'credit card' ride and everything, well, almost everything, should be available by credit card and for those things that aren't, there will be heaps of ATMs
+Money: This was a 'credit card' ride and everything, well, almost everything, was available by credit card and for those things that weren't, there were be heaps of ATMs

 Traffic: See above, variable!

-And while I said thgat I never want to see cobblestones ever again, let alone ride on them, well, I will...
+And while I said that I never want to see cobblestones ever again, let alone ride on them, well, I know I will...

 The most frequently asked questions: